wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 // (1, 2, 3, 4, 5, compiler error or runtime crash) ?
 ```

+### Quiz #6:
-- Compare with the Quiz #5, what if we do it vice versa?
+Compare with the Quiz #5, what if we do it vice versa?
 What's the result respectively in two cases?

 ```swift
 class PropertyQuiz {